 Continuing towards Chepstow we pass Piercefield, visiting some of its viewpoints created for tourists in the 1700s.
 At Chepstow we visit the Castle before joining the Severn at Beachley.

 Chipping Campden to Painswick: A mostly aerial tour through the seasons along the Cotswold Way.
-Taking in sights such as Broadway, Stanton, Stanway, Hailes Abbey, Belas Knap, Cleeve Hill, Painswick Beacon and Rococo Gardens.
+Taking in historical sights such as Broadway, Stanton, Stanway, Hailes Abbey, Belas Knap, Cleeve Hill, Painswick Beacon and Rococo Gardens.

 The jewel in our City’s crown.
-In this show we learn about the history of the Abbey of St Peter, including the stained glass and the iconic tower.
-We meet the stonemasons that care for the buildings and see them at work.
-The film show includes a display of large printed photographs.
+In this show we learn about the history of the Abbey of St Peter, including the stained glass, Royal connections, and the iconic tower.

 This show is a visitors perspective, it’s not affiliated with the cathedral.

-Cars, motorcycles, buses, locomotives, traction engines and more!
 Gloucestershire is home to a variety of vintage transport events.